Studio Stores _

 EXAMPLE THREE – BURROW, SOCIAL MEDIA & MARKETING

 Furniture company, Burrow, brought its creative output in-house by using its New York flagship as a studio space for its own social media and marketing throughout the height of the pandemic.
 Among other activities, its storeturned- studio hosted photoshoots ahead of new product launches.

 Studio Stores have seemingly gained popularity for three key reasons:

 Firstly, many brands sought ways to use their empty, shopperless stores amidst ‘nonessential’ retail’s shutdown, with a handful deciding to temporarily transform their bricks-and- mortar locations into multimedia hubs.

-Secondly, and thirdly – both of which we have alluded to already in this series –, Studio Stores respond to our affinity for experience, and speak to a generation where a person’s social media presence is a huge part of a person’s self.
+Secondly, and thirdly – both of which we have alluded to already in this series –, Studio Stores respond to our affinity for experience, and speaks to a generation where a person’s social media presence is a huge part of a person’s self.
 Thus, things done IRL with the sole reason of creating digital content that will enrich a person’s social media profile is not uncommon, and studio stores give consumers the tools to achieve this.
-Moreover, studio stores can provide opportunity to those striving to be an online Influencer – a very real career path which is anyone’s for the taking.
+Moreover, studio stores can provide an opportunity to those striving to be an online Influencer – a very real career path which is anyone’s for the taking.
 Thus, some brands have decided to permanently redefine their stores for this new chapter of retail.

 TRANSIENT OR A NEW NORMAL FOR RETAIL?